New to Sly Flourish? Start Here or subscribe to the newsletter.

 Use Your Desktop Search

-Sorting through piles of files in a directory isn't ideal when we already know what we want.
-Instead, both Macs and PCs have a desktop search built in.
-I'm on a Mac so I use Spotlight for search.
-It never worked particularly well until I spent the time to learn some tricks for it.
+Sorting through directories and files in a directory isn't ideal when we already know what we want.
+Instead, both Macs and PCs have desktop search built in.
+I'm on a Mac so I use Spotlight and Finder for search.
+It never worked well until I learned a few tricks.

 Spending a few minutes learning how to customize and use your desktop search tool saves a lot of time when hunting down RPG PDFs.
 It's worth the time to learn how.